ConnorWiseman/jcink-custom-structure/README.md

 ```

 ### getValue Method
-Each module also includes a method for retrieving the value of a specific key for direct manipulation. `getValue` does not rely on `keySuffix` or `keyPrefix`.
+Each module also includes a method for retrieving the value of a specific key for direct manipulation.
+The argument passed to `getValue` should not include `keySuffix` or `keyPrefix`.
 The following two examples will produce equivalent output.
 ```html
 <% BOARD %>
 <script>